dev-onejun/CSE-5334/papers/review.md

 Regarding the split, two questions are raised. **1)** How to split with different types of attributes? **2)** How to determine the best split?

 The first question is answered by the type of attributes.
 Nominal and Ordinal attributes are treated as categorical attributes.
-For example, if the attribute is color, the node is split into red, blue, and green or if the attribute is size, the node is split into small, medium, and large.
+For example, if the attribute is color, the node is splitted into red, blue, and green or if the attribute is size, the node is split into small, medium, and large.
 In this case, if categories are grouped into two, this is called 2-way split.
 If categories are grouped into three or more, this is called multi-way split.
 Interval and Ratio attributes are treated as numeric attributes.
 For example, if the attribute is age, the node is split into age < 20, 20 <= age < 40, 40 <= age < 60, and age >= 60.
 Aslike the categorical attributes, if the numeric attributes are grouped into two, this is called binary split.
 If the numeric attributes are grouped into three or more, this is called multi-split.

 To determine whether 2-way or multi-way split is needed, the algorithm calculates **Gain** with the following metrics for each possible children node.
 Especially for the continuous attributes, the algorithm converts the continuous values into discrete values the threshold usually the mean or median because it is inefficient that the algorithm calculates the metrics for all possible threshold values.
 (In the class, only 2-way split will be used.)